 adoptee mental health

-The mental health statistics surrounding adoption are significant, and they deserve far more attention than they currently receive.
+The reality is that adoptees experience mental health challenges at significantly higher rates than their non-adopted peers, yet conversations about adoption and mental health are still often treated as separate topics.
+The statistics surrounding adoptee mental health are significant, and they deserve far more attention than they currently receive.

 what the numbers tell us

-Research consistently shows that adoptees experience higher rates of mental health struggles compared to non-adopted individuals.
-Adoptees are estimated to be 3 to 4 times more likely to attempt suicide and are significantly overrepresented in mental health treatment settings.
-Studies have also found higher rates of anxiety, depression, PTSD, ADHD, behavioral disorders, and attachment-related struggles among adopted youth and adults.
+Adoptees are estimated to be three to four times more likely to attempt suicide and are significantly overrepresented in mental health treatment settings.
+Studies have also identified higher rates of anxiety, depression, PTSD, ADHD, behavioral challenges, and attachment-related difficulties among adopted youth and adults.

-In clinical settings, research suggests that 50–70% of adopted youth meet criteria for at least one mental health diagnosis.
-Adoptees also access mental health services at rates estimated to be 2 to 5 times higher than non-adopted peers.
-Around one-third of adoptees experience some form of post-adoption instability (i.e. residential placements, disrupted family relationships.)
+Research suggests that between 50% and 70% of adopted youth in clinical settings meet criteria for at least one mental health diagnosis, and adoptees access mental health services at rates estimated to be two to five times higher than their non-adopted peers.

 when adoptee experiences become pathologized

-Feelings such as hypervigilance, fear of abandonment, emotional guardedness, grief, identity confusion, or difficulty trusting others are often understandable responses to early experiences of separation and loss.
+Fear of abandonment.
+Difficulty trusting others.
+Hypervigilance.
+Emotional guardedness.
+Grief.
+Questions about identity and belonging.
+These are all understandable responses to early experiences of separation and loss.
 Yet adoptees are frequently labeled without deeper exploration into what may be underneath those behaviors and emotions.

 the impact of adoption on mental health

-Mental health struggles within adoption do not always look obvious from the outside.
-Some adoptees become highly high-functioning while privately struggling with chronic anxiety, perfectionism, emotional exhaustion, fear of rejection, or difficulty trusting others.
-Others may struggle more outwardly through anger, behavioral challenges, self-harm, substance use, or unstable relationships.
+Mental health struggles within adoption don't always look obvious.
+Some adoptees become highly successful, highly independent, and highly capable while privately carrying chronic anxiety, perfectionism, people-pleasing tendencies, fear of rejection, or a persistent feeling that they don't quite belong.
+Others may struggle more visibly through anger, behavioral challenges, self-harm, substance use, or difficulties within relationships.

 awareness is just the beginning